-2. Use wrapping paper that is recyclable, or made of recycled products, or think of innovative ways to wrap presents.
-For example, you can purchase wrapping paper that is made from hemp.
+2. Use wrapping paper that is recyclable, or made from recycled products, or think of innovative ways to wrap presents.
+For example, you can purchase wrapping paper that is made from recycled paper.
 You can use also fabric or cloth bags to wrap presents.

 3. Recycle your live Christmas tree.
 Or better yet, purchase a potted tree and plant it after the holidays.
 Here is a link for various contacts in the metro area for recycling your tree after the holidays.
 You can also purchase an artificial tree and reuse it year after year.